Only primary admins and co-admins with the correct permissions can access this area of the Admin Console.

 - enable custom user authentication applications, such as OAuth 2.0 apps, and

-- enforce global custom app controls.
+- enforce global integration controls.

 To authorize or enable a custom server authentication app: